 Show search bar is only available for data grids.
 You can select if and when the Search bar of the data grid is shown.

 |Never||No search bar or search button are ever shown.
 Effectively disables search.|

-|With button (initially open)||The user can open and close the search bar using the search button; the search bar is initially open.|
+|With button (initially open)||An end-user can open and close the search bar using the Search button; the search bar is initially open.|

-|With button (initially closed)||The user can open and close the search bar using the search button; the search bar is initially closed.|
+|With button (initially closed) (default)||The user can open and close the search bar using the search button; the search bar is initially closed.|

 |Always||The search bar is always visible and cannot be close, nor is there a search button.|

 2.3 Wait for Search